corinnawegner/DLN_project_G03/README.md

 Which files do we have to execute to train/evaluate your models?
 Write down the command which you used to execute the experiments.
 We should be able to reproduce the experiments/results.

 _Hint_: At the end of the project you can set up a new environment and follow your setup instructions making sure they are sufficient and if you can reproduce your results.

+* Follow `setup.sh` to properly setup a conda environment and install dependencies.
+* There is a detailed description of the code structure in [STRUCTURE.md](./STRUCTURE.md), including a description of which parts you will need to implement.
+* You are only allowed to use libraries that are installed by `setup.sh` (Use `setup_gwdg.sh` if you are using the GWDG clusters).
+* Libraries that give you other pre-trained models or embeddings are not allowed (e.g., `transformers`).
+* Use this template to create your README file of your repository: <https://github.com/gipplab/dnlp_readme_template>

 # Methodology
 In this section explain what and how you did your project.